Marketing and Management

 Research skills

-In stages 1 and 2, you will take core modules on the quantitative and qualitative research methods required for collecting, analysing, writing proposals and visualising marketing and business management data, and have the option to study other analytical and statistical methods.
+In Stages 1 and 2, you will take core modules on the quantitative and qualitative research methods required for collecting, analysing, reporting and visualising marketing and business management data, and have the option to study other analytical and statistical methods.

-In Stage 3, you can conduct your own research to produce a dissertation, or as part of a marketing or management consultancy project for a live client.
+In Stage 3, you can conduct your own research to produce a dissertation, as part of a marketing or management consultancy project for a live client, or as part of an Advanced Practice module.

 Opportunities